tom-doerr/fix/README.md

 ## What is it?

-This program fixes errors using OpenAI Codex.
+This is a program that suggests solutions for errors in the command line.
+It is using OpenAI's Codex AI to come up with suggestions.

 ## Installation